vzool/docs/app/user-guide.md

 ### Info Sidebar

-The info sidebar is hidden by default, but appears when you click the "i" button in the header.
-It contains additional information or settings for the current page.
-When viewing items for example, this sidebar allows you to configure the way your data is displayed.
+The info sidebar is hidden by default, but it appears when you click the "i" button in the header.
+It contains additional information and settings for the current page.
+When viewing items, for example, this sidebar allows you to configure the way your data is displayed.

 ### Page